josephmate/java-by-experiments/spark_protobuf/README.md

     1. Solution: print the classname after calling .getAs("value")
 1. All this casting and Encoders junk is repetitive, what do I do about that?
     1. Solution java rdd
+1. TODO: All countByKey has returned 1, even for words/characters that have multiple occurences!
+    1. TODO: debug